How Dark is Limo Tint & Is It Legal?

 What is “Limo Tint?”

 Limo tint refers to a type of automotive window film that blocks out 95% of visible light and only allows 5% of light into the window. (also known as 5% VLT, or visible light transmission).
 From the outside, very little can be seen of the vehicle’s interior.
+This is a lot used in limousines and that is where the name comes from.

 Making Sure Your Automotive Window Tint is Compliant with State Law

 Arizona state law restricts limo tint to the back side and rear windows, allowing for no darker than 5% VLT.
 While 5% VLT tint is legal, a police officer can still issue a citation if they find that the tint of your vehicle’s windows impedes your view or distracts you from driving.
-Examples of legally dark limo tint that might still get you pulled over includes tint with smudges, bubbles, tears, or lines.
+Examples of legally dark tint that might still get you pulled over includes tint with smudges, bubbles, tears, or lines.
 Additionally, if your vehicle has tinted windows, you are required to have dual side mirrors to compensate.

 Contact Us Today for Your Limo Tint Quote!